charanya78/cara_virtual_assistant/README.md

 Use python cara_app.py to run the file

-**To know more about our project - Refer CaraReport.docx in the same repository
+**To know more about our project**

+Refer CaraReport.docx in the same repository